 In September 2021, VDSS issued a broadcast to all local departments encouraging them to ensure equitable access to COVID-19 vaccines for children and youth in foster care and included a list of resources to support them in their ongoing efforts.
-The broadcast is included in an attachment at the end of the health plan.
+The broadcast is included below.